alxschwrz/codex_py2cpp/README.md

 Your Python Code is too slow? 🐌
-You want to speed it up but forgot how to code in C++? ⌨ Convert your Python script to C++ Code using this simple script and OpenAI Codex.
+You want to speed it up but forgot how to code in C++? ⌨ Convert your Python script to C++ Code using OpenAI Codex.

 ## Installation
 ```bash